Tien79/railroad-diagrams/live/doc/readme.md

 In fact, we just need to 'prove' that all the different representations "hold" the same kind of information.

-This can be acheived by creating a way to transform mechanically one form to the other, regardless of the actual content of the grammar, but just respecting the syntax of the three forms.
+This can be acheived by creating a way to transform mechanically one form to the other, regardless of the actual content of the grammar, but just with the knowledge of the syntax of the three forms.

 ```
 SRFB <=> EBNF <=> Syntax Diagram